 One year ago today, I was basking in the thrill of having finally written a novel - a full-length novel that I loved and was proud of, with characters that I loved and related to, and a story line that I ... well, that I loved.

-One year ago today, I uploaded a file to Amazon, and I clicked publish.
+One year ago today, I uploaded a file to Amazon and I clicked publish.
 I anguished over keywords.
-I sat back in disappointment when I that little KDP alert that basically says, "We know you're really excited and that this is a huge step for you, but hey, how 'bout waiting another 8-12 hours before other people can see your work?"
+I sat back in disappointment when I saw that little KDP alert that basically says, "We know you're really excited and this is a huge step for you, but hey, how 'bout waiting another 8-12 hours before other people can see your work?"

-In the past twelve months, I've given countless interviews to various bloggers, I've joined facebook, twitter, goodreads, and youtube, among other sites.
+In the past twelve months, I've given countless interviews to various bloggers, I've joined Facebook, Twitter, Goodreads, and YouTube, among other sites.
 I've connected with bloggers, readers, reviewers, and other book lovers from all over the world.
-I've connected with other Indie authors, and I've made friendships that I think will last far into the future.
+I've connected with other indie authors, and I've made friendships I think will last far into the future.

-One year ago today, I clicked publish for the first time, but it was during the past twelve months that I really became an author.
-My life has changed in ways that I can't even explain.
-I've gotten to know myself better, and I've gained amazing clarity in the aspect of knowing where I want my life to go.
+One year ago today I clicked publish for the first time, but it was just during these last twelve months that I really became an author.
+My life has changed in ways I can't even explain.
+I've gotten to know myself so much better, and I've gained amazing clarity in the aspect of knowing where I want my life to go.

-As 2014 approaches and a fresh new year is in front of all of us, I'd just like to thank you all for coming along on this journey with me, for reading my books, for reviewing them and sharing them with your friends, and for all of your support in so many different avenues that it would take too long to list them all here.
+As the new year approaches and a fresh start is in front of all of us, I'd like to thank all of you for coming along on this journey with me - for reading my books, for reviewing them, for sharing them with your friends, and for all of your support in so many different avenues that it would take too long to list them all here.